Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: APPLICATION TO MICROWAVE METAFURFACE FILTERS

-For the second-order bandstop elliptic filter, we use as starting point the structural topology from Fig.~\ref{Fig-structures-background-C}(a) for the third-order bandstop filter, but with two metallic-cross arrays sandwiched between three dielectric layers.
-There, the effective refractive index of the entire metasurface was designed small to get $\left|C_{21}\left(\omega_{c}\right)\right|\approx1$.
+For the second-order bandstop elliptic filter, we use as a starting point the structural topology from Fig.~\ref{Fig-structures-background-C}(a) for the third-order bandstop filter, but with two metallic-cross arrays sandwiched between three dielectric layers.
+There, the effective refractive index of the entire metasurface is designed small to get $\left|C_{21}\left(\omega_{\mathrm{c}}\right)\right|\approx1$.
 In order to decrease $\left|C_{21}\right|$ to the required $-0.25$ dB, we connect the dielectric crosses, as shown in Fig.~\ref{Fig-structures-background-C}(c), to reflect back some of the incident wave.
-In QNMT terms, an averaging over the metasurface leads to an effective slab of low refractive index, which supports equispaced ``Fabry-Perot'' low-$Q$ modes $\omega_{n}^{C}$ (see Appendix~\ref{app_infinite-Gamma}); the ``Fabry-Perot'' transmission hits $\left|C_{21}\right|=1$ at $\Omega_{n}^{C}$, but is less than 1 and flat between modes $(\omega_n^C,\omega_{n+1}^C)$, with roughly constant $\beta\approx i$ if $n$ even (and $\beta\approx -i$ if $n$ odd).
-For this structure, it turns out that these modes $\omega_{n}^{C}$ have such a small $Q$ (see modes in Supplemental Material~\cite{supinfo}) that it is difficult to accurately find all of those contributing to $C\left(\omega_{c}\right)$.
-Therefore, we instead calculate it indirectly from $C(\omega_c)=\bar{S}^{-1}(\omega_c)S(\omega_c)$, as explained earlier.
-[Again, the traditional method of an effective background structure (removing the metallic crosses) gives a noticeably less accurate estimate of $C$ ($-0.11$~dB instead of $-0.25$~dB).]
-The two high-$Q$ modes have symmetry $\sigma=\left(-1,1\right)$, consistent with $\beta\left(\omega_{c}\right)=i$ from Eq.~(\ref{eq:condition-c}), and the optimized final structure has transmission shown in Fig.~\ref{Fig-structures-background-C}(c), matching precisely an elliptic bandstop ISF of $10$\% bandwidth.
+In QNMT terms, an averaging over the metasurface leads to an effective slab of low refractive index, which supports equispaced ``Fabry-Perot'' low-$Q$ modes $\omega_{n}^{C}=n\Omega^C-i\Gamma^C$ \cite{haus1984waves}; the ``Fabry-Perot'' transmission hits $\left|C_{21}\right|=1$ at $\Omega_{n}^{C}$, but is less than 1 and flat between modes $[n\Omega^C,(n+1)\Omega^C]$, with roughly constant $\beta\approx i$ if $n$ is even (and $\beta\approx -i$ if $n$ is odd).
+For this structure, it turns out that these modes $\omega_{n}^{C}$ have such a large $\Gamma_n^C$ (see the modes in the Supplemental Material~\cite{supinfo}) that it is difficult to accurately find all higher-$n$ modes still contributing to $C\left(\omega_{c}\right)$, as the relevant region of the complex plane is polluted by the branch cut associated with a higher-order diffraction port.
+Therefore, we instead calculate it indirectly from $C(\omega_\mathrm{c})=\bar{S}^{-1}(\omega_\mathrm{c})S(\omega_\mathrm{c})$, as explained in section~\ref{subsec:conditions}.
+[Again, the traditional method of an effective background structure (removing the metallic crosses) gives a noticeably inaccurate estimate of $C$ ($-0.11$~dB instead of $-0.25$~dB).]
+The two high-$Q$ modes have symmetry $\sigma=\left(-1,1\right)$, consistent with $\beta\left(\omega_{c}\right)=i$ from Eq.~(\ref{eq:condition-c}), and the optimized final structure has transmission shown in Fig.~\ref{Fig-structures-background-C}(c), matching precisely an elliptic bandstop SF of $10.3$\% 3 dB bandwidth.